AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-readiness-analyzer/using-cloud-readiness-analyzer.md

 You may also use a command-line tool such as `curl` or `wget` as well as any HTTP client application.
 When not using a browser tab with an authenticated session, you must supply an administrative user name and password as part of the comment.

 The following is an example of how this can be done:
-`curl -u admin:admin 'http://localhost:4502/apps/readiness-analyzer/analysis/result.csv' > result.csv`.
+`curl -u admin:admin 'http://localhost:4502/apps/best-practices-analyzer/analysis/report.csv' > report.csv`.

 ### Headers and Parameters {#http-headers-and-parameters}